DOL Investigations of Employee Benefit Plans: Responding to Enforcement Actions, Audits, and Settlements

 The panel will review these and other relevant issues:

-- What factors should counsel to plan sponsors consider when determining whether to seek settlement of an enforcement action?
+- What factors should counsel to plan sponsors or plan fiduciaries consider when determining whether to seek settlement of an enforcement action?

 - What are best practices for ensuring compliance and avoiding agency scrutiny?

-- What are the DOL's enforcement initiatives focusing on in 2019?
+- What are the DOL's enforcement initiatives focusing on in 2021 leading into 2022?